 You can use items such as medical bills, receipts, doctors’ prognoses, professional estimates, photos of injuries and vehicle damage, proof of lost wages, etc.

-It is important to make sure you have accounted for all of your damages — both current and projected — prior to settling your claim.
-Once you sign a settlement offer from an insurer you cannot go back and ask for more funds later if your injury worsens.
+It is important to ensure you have accounted for all of your current and projected damages before settling your claim.
+Once you sign a settlement offer from an insurer, you cannot go back and ask for more funds later if your injury worsens.

-Before filing a claim or taking any legal action, consider running your case by our Uber accident and injury attorney in Pittsburgh.
+Before filing a claim or taking any legal action, consider running your case by an Uber accident and injury attorney in Pittsburgh.
 We offer free case evaluations for anyone involved in an Uber accident, including drivers, passengers, and third parties.
-We can help you navigate the confusing insurance policies, prove liability, and pursue the full amount of compensation you are entitled to.
+In addition, we can help you navigate confusing insurance policies, prove liability, and pursue the full amount of compensation you are entitled to.

-In fact, our attorneys are members of a national trial lawyers’ organization, The Million Dollar Advocates Forum.
-Only lawyers who have won million dollar or multi-million dollar settlements or verdicts for their clients can be part of this elite group.
+Our attorneys are members of a national trial lawyers’ organization, The Million Dollar Advocates Forum.
+Only lawyers who have won million-dollar or multi-million-dollar settlements or verdicts for their clients can be part of this elite group.